-Established in 2005, Drinking Partners is one of the UK’s longest-running platforms for meeting new people and building genuine friendships.
+Established in 2005, Drinking Partners is one of the UK’s longest-running friendship platforms, helping people meet locally for coffee, walks, everyday plans and genuine social connections.

 Glasgow is known for being friendly, but as an adult it can still be hard to meet new people — especially once routines settle and social circles are already formed.
 Drinking Partners makes it easier to connect with people nearby who are also open to making new friends.